 Unhealthy levels of stress seem to have become the norm today, for adults and young people alike.
 Whether a parent, teacher, youth worker, or pediatrician, we all want young people to have healthy ways to prevent and manage stress.
 One way to help is to incorporate self-care into daily life, just like brushing our teeth.
-The earlier they begin, the easier to maintain.
+The earlier we begin, the easier to maintain.
 Self-care is a great way to help young people develop resilience skills to last a lifetime.